Why Choose the Invisible Hostess?

 For Day of Coordination: We work well with couples that want to plan and orchestrate their wedding up to a certain point, and then let go of the details, as the wedding gets closer.
 This is our most budget friendly option, yet you get full access to our brains from the moment you book!
 Our Day-of clients are typically spending $30k-$40k on their wedding (for a 100 person wedding).
 We shouldn’t be more than 10% of your budget.

-For Full Planning Light: Couples who desire the research and planning of full a full coordination but are willing and interested to do some of the leg work in order to keep our rates lower, benefit from this service.
-Our Full Planning Light clients are typically spending $50-$75k on their wedding (for a 100 person wedding).
+For Light Planning: Couples who desire the research and planning of full a full coordination but are willing and interested to do some of the leg work in order to keep our rates lower, benefit from this service.
+Our Light Planning clients are typically spending $50-$75k on their wedding (for a 100 person wedding).
 We shouldn’t be more than 10% of your budget.

 Can I customize your packages?